phoscoder/wa-cloud-api/README.md

-### Recieving notifications
+### Recieving notifications (Method #1)
-To receive notifications such as customer messages, alerts and other callbacks from WhatsApp
+To receive notifications such as customer messages, alerts and other callbacks from WhatsApp you can start a server that listens and handles notifications from Whatsapp

 ```javascript
 import Server from './classes/server'